-Sprint triathlon returns to Steamboat Lake
+Sprint triathlon returns to Steamboat Lake after 2-year hiatus

 STEAMBOAT SPRINGS — After a two-year hiatus, Without Limits is bringing a triathlon back to Steamboat Lake.
 On Sunday, July 28, 315 athletes will compete in a sprint distance triathlon with aquabike and stand-up paddle board options.

-“The reason we put it on hiatus was the sport of triathlon was in a little bit of a recession,” owner and Race Director Lance Panigutti said.
+“The reason we put it on hiatus was the sport of triathlon was in a little bit of a recession,” owner and race director Lance Panigutti said.
 “A lot of people loved the race, but at the same time, Steamboat Lake, it’s not the closest venue.
 They said they loved it, they did it, but it was a long drive to keep coming back year after year.”

 With that, Panigutti and Without Limits sparked renewed interest by holding off on hosting another triathlon at Steamboat Lake.